5 Ways to Get a Loan with Bad Credit

 How to Get a Loan with Bad Credit

 Having no credit or poor credit is a major stumbling block to getting a loan because you’re viewed as a high risk customer who might default and leave the lender holding a bag of worms.
 It’s just a fact that until you raise your credit score, you won’t fit the standard lending guidelines that traditional, big banks have to follow.

 If you’ve been turned down for a loan or don’t want to get stuck paying high, subprime interest rates, here are 5 alternatives to consider:

 Option #1: Use a Home Equity Line of Credit

-The housing bubble left many homeowners owing more than their home is worth.
-But if you have equity in your property, you could get a low-interest, tax-deductible line of credit to spend any way you like.
+If you have enough equity in your property, you could get a low-interest, tax-deductible line of credit to spend any way you like.

 Of course tapping your home equity puts your property in jeopardy if you can’t repay the debt.
 But if you have reliable income and are disciplined about paying down an equity line, it’s an inexpensive option, regardless of your credit score.